dalibo/emaj/README.md

 Documentation
 -------------

-A detailed documentation can be found here, in [English](http://emaj.readthedocs.io/en/latest/) and in [French](http://emaj.readthedocs.io/fr/latest/).
+A detailed documentation can be found here, in [English](https://emaj.readthedocs.io/en/latest/) and in [French](https://emaj.readthedocs.io/fr/latest/).

 How to install and use E-Maj
 ----------------------------

-E-Maj can be installed using the usual method for postgres extensions (ie. CREATE EXTENSION emaj;).
+E-Maj can be installed using the usual method for postgres extensions (ie. CREATE EXTENSION emaj CASCADE;).

-The documentation contains all the [detailled information](http://emaj.readthedocs.io/en/latest/install.html) needed to install and use E-Maj.
+The documentation contains all the [detailled information](https://emaj.readthedocs.io/en/latest/install.html) needed to install and use E-Maj.

 Emaj_web GUI